zero-to-mastery/resources/JavaScript.md

 - [The Complete JavaScript Course 2020: Build Real Projects!](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/10788532?start=0#overview) A comprehensive video course from beginner to mastery with real world projects.

+- [JavaScript for Complete Beginners - Interactive TTutorial](https://www.learn-js.org/): A short interactive website which has exercises for introducing new programmers to the primary concepts in JavaScript.

+- [JavaScript ES6: Scrimba](https://scrimba.com/learn/introtoes6): Learn JavaScript ES6 concepts with this short, interactive course at Scrimba.
+This includes interactive screencasts so you can learn along with the teacher.
+This is a pretty unique way of instruction.

 ## Advanced Javascript Articles

 - [Exploring Async/Await Functions in JavaScript](https://alligator.io/js/async-functions): Async/await functions, a new addition with ES2017 (ES8), help us even more in allowing us to write completely synchronous-looking code while performing asynchronous tasks behind the scenes.